 And, as long as anything in that saline solution meets the definition of a "natural flavor" above, the meat can still be labeled "all natural," which gets us a fair piece away from the idea that it's just meat one is buying.
 Sugar, for example, can be added to the solution along with salt, to say nothing of flavors derived from other foods.

-Is It Worth Looking for "Natural" On Food Labels?
+Is It Worth Looking for "Natural" on Food Labels?

-In short, the "natural" label on food means something and there are guidelines about which foods can be labelled "natural," but they aren't very stringent.
+In short, the "natural" label on food means something and there are guidelines about which foods can be labeled "natural," but they aren't very stringent.
 For people interested in pure foods and minimally processed or unprocessed foods, the "natural" label probably won't tell you what you want to know.